Prarthana10/csrbox/README.md

 - Illegal exception has to be raised for writing into those registers

+- For the CSRs which are read-only we are checking if the CSRs hold the same value even after writing a different value using all CSR instructions.

 #### uatg_csrbox_warl_test_misa.py
 - This code tests generates tests to write to check the WARL property of the ```misa``` register.